UC Santa Cruz student charged for allegedly selling drugs on app

 A California college student allegedly created an app so he could sell drugs on campus, federal prosecutors said Tuesday.

-Collin Howard, 18, of Sunnyvale, California, was indicted Thursday on charges he possessed and distributed cocaine and methamphetamine, according to the press release from the U.S. Attorney’s Office for the Northern District of California.
+Collin Howard, 18, of Sunnyvale, was indicted Thursday on charges he possessed and distributed cocaine and methamphetamine, according to a press release from the U.S. Attorney’s Office for the Northern District of California.

-The University of California, Santa Cruz student allegedly developed the "Banana Plug" app — a play on the school's mascot, Sammy the banana slug — on which students could request drugs like cocaine, “Molly,” and “Shrooms,” according to the U.S. Attorney's Office.
+The University of California, Santa Cruz student allegedly developed the "Banana Plug" app — a play on the school's mascot, Sammy the banana slug — on which students could request drugs such as cocaine, “Molly,” and “Shrooms,” according to the U.S. Attorney's Office.

 Posters advertising the app, which was available on the Apple App Store, were hung on the Santa Cruz campus, according to the press release.